 But I haven’t been shopping for anything new, since I started getting out of debt.
-With several work trips already around the corner, I finally got my butt in gear and updated my wardrobe.
+With several more work trips already around the corner, I’m looking to build a professional wardrobe for less.

 Here’s how to inject some life into your personal or career wardrobe, without spending a fortune.